Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

  ![](../media/lab3/lab3ex2.png)

+## Explanation of Components

+The architecture for this lab involves the following key components:

+**Custom Sensitive Information Type**: Defines tailored criteria for identifying and classifying sensitive data specific to organizational needs.

+**Retention Label**: Establishes rules for managing the lifecycle of content, ensuring compliance with data retention policies.

+**Automatic Retention Label Application**: Configures automation to apply retention labels to content based on predefined criteria, streamlining data governance processes.

 ## Part 1: Design a solution

 In this task you will design a concept to address the issues Contoso Ltd. is facing.